NVIDIA/DALI/docs/pipeline.rst

 You can define a DALI Pipeline in the following ways:

-#. by implementing a function that uses DALI's ``Operators`` inside and decorating it with the
+#. by implementing a function that uses DALI operators inside and decorating it with the
 :meth:`pipeline_def` decorator
 #. by instantiating :class:`Pipeline` object directly, building the graph and setting the pipeline
 outputs with :meth:`Pipeline.set_outputs`